struckbylightning/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: :ayman`s guide to lightning component development
+title: ':ayman`s guide to lightning component development'
+published: true
+---
+---
+layout: default
+comments: true
+# other options
 ---
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)